-Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy.
+Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy, including GAMMAKED.

-Aseptic Meningitis Syndrome (AMS) has been reported with GAMMAKED and other IGIV treatments, especially with high doses or rapid infusion.
+Aseptic Meningitis Syndrome (AMS) may occur infrequently, especially with high doses or rapid infusion.

-Hemolysis, either intravascular or due to enhanced red blood cell (RBC) sequestration, can develop subsequent to GAMMAKED treatments.
+Hemolysis, either intravascular or due to enhanced red blood cell (RBC) sequestration, can develop subsequent to GAMMAKED treatment.
 Risk factors include high doses and non-O blood group.
-Monitor patients for hemolysis and hemolytic anemia, especially in patients with pre-existing anemia and/or cardiovascular or pulmonary compromise.
+Closely monitor patients for hemolysis and hemolytic anemia, especially in patients with pre-existing anemia and/or cardiovascular or pulmonary compromise.

 Noncardiogenic pulmonary edema may occur in patients following treatment with IGIV products, including GAMMAKED.
 Monitor patients for pulmonary adverse reactions (transfusion-related acute lung injury [TRALI]).

 The high dose regimen (1g/kg x 1-2 days) is not recommended for individuals with expanded fluid volumes or where fluid volume may be a concern.